Liga Portugal 2: Format

-In the 2016–17 season, there were 22 clubs in the Segunda Liga (24 in the seasons before).
-Then the number of teams was reduced every season until it reached 18 teams in the 2018–19 season.

 During the course of a season, each club plays every other team twice — once at their home stadium and once at their opponent's — for a total of 34 games.
 At the end of each season, the two top teams are promoted to the Liga Portugal and the two lowest ranked teams will be relegated to the new Liga 3 (previously they were relegated to Campeonato de Portugal).
-There will be also a two-legged promotion/relegation play-off involving the 16th placed teams of Primeira Liga and 3rd placed team from Liga Portugal 2.
+There will be also a two-legged promotion/relegation play-off involving the 16th placed teams of Primeira Liga and 3rd placed team from Liga Portugal 2., There is also a play-off in the same style between the 16th-placed Liga Portugal 2 team and the third-placed team of the lower Liga 3.
 The B teams cannot be promoted to Liga Portugal but can be demoted if they end the season in one of the relegation positions or if the main team is also relegated.

+Format history

+In the 1990-91 season, the new second division kicked-off as a 20-team round-robin league.
+This was in contrast to the 54-club 1989–90 Segunda Divisão, divided regionally into three groups of eighteen (North, Centre, South).
+The winner of each group (série) and Famalicão were promoted to the First Division due to a judicial decision forcing a temporary expansion to 20 sides and the new Divisão de Honra was thus composed of two relegated teams from the upper tier (Portimonense and Feirense), six teams from each of the three groups and Leixões, the winner of a play-off called the "Liguilha".
+Seven teams would be relegated at the end of the season to reduce the championship to 18 for 1991-92.